Balkan Discovery Trip. Day 6: Kotor & Budva, Montenegro

 Adriatic sea and land breeze

-After the tour ended, we checked-in to Hotel Luani Artë, in Shkoder, Albania.
+After the tour ended, we checked in to Hotel Luani Artë, in Shkoder, Albania.
 It was almost 10pm when we arrived there.
-Dinner were served for our group in buffet style, even though the restaurant has been closed.
+Dinner was served for our group in buffet style, even though the restaurant has been closed.
 They were so generous with the food and dessert.
 Yup, we loved the room too!

 Comments